 Instruct and Monitor the Drivers of Large Vehicles—Your rules about stopping, speed, and vehicle checks should be clearly posted in every vehicle.
 One monitoring technique is to periodically have ride-alongs, as a reminder of the importance the Mission places on safe driving.
 Bad habits are contagious among drivers, so be sure everyone driving large vehicles have the right sort of attitude toward your driving rules.

 The Merriam Insurance Agency provides free publications regarding driver screening and vehicle monitoring.
 Take a little more control in your Large Vehicle Risk.
-Contact your representative today to receive these no-obligation resources.
+Contact us today to receive these no-obligation resources.